About Bruce Arnold

 In 1995, he collaborated, as librettist, with the Irish composer, James Wilson, in an opera, A Passionate Man, about the love between Swift and Vanessa, set in London during the period of Swift's involvement with the Robert Harley administration.
 The opera was performed publicly, under the conductor, Colman Pearce, for four nights, June 21-24, in the Samuel Beckett Theatre, Dublin.

 He has been a journalist for Irish newspapers and publications, as well as working for radio and television, since he graduated from Dublin University.
 He joined The Irish Times in November 1961 and throughout the sixties he worked as a journalist in Dublin.
 Until 1965 he was on the staff, but then became freelance, and worked for a number of newspapers, including The Irish Times, The Irish Press, The Sunday Independent and Hibernia National Review.
 He was Editor of The Dubliner, a literary magazine.
 From 1962 to 1968 was correspondent for The Guardian, as well as writing widely for other newspapers, journals and magazines in Britain.
 In 1972 he joined the Irish Independent as Political Commentator and Parliamentary Correspondent, and wrote on politics throughout the 1970s and early 1980s, twice winning an award for Outstanding Contribution to Journalism.
 In 1986 he became London Editor of the Irish Independent, and the following year returned to Dublin as Literary Editor of the same newspaper.

-He currently writes two weekly columns for the Irish Independent.
-The first of these is an Arts Column, the second is his regular Political Column which has been going since 1973.
-These columns will be posted, weekly, on the website.
+He wrote two weekly columns for the Irish Independent.
+The first of these was an Arts Column, the second was his regular Political Column which began in 1973.